fongandrew/hydeout/_posts/2021-02-08-bash-aliases-command-line-tools-3.md

   - hacking
 ---

 Welcome back to my command-line tools series.
 Here is [part one on grep](http://rez0.blog/hacking/2020/08/20/grep-command-line-tools-1.html) and [part two on cut](http://rez0.blog/hacking/2020/08/24/cut-commandlinetools-2.html).
 This post is going to highlight many of my bash aliases.
 I'm sure many of these can be improved.
-I'd love to know how if you are willing to tweet me: [https://twitter.com/rez0\_\_](https://twitter.com/rez0__)
+If you know how to improve one, please tweet me about it: [https://twitter.com/rez0\_\_](https://twitter.com/rez0__)

 ## ffuf

-These are my ffuf scripts.
-In general they all do a few things:
+This first set of aliases are my ffuf aliases.
+The shared flags & behavior are listed here at the top:

 - [unfurl](https://github.com/tomnomnom/unfurl) the domain to use as the output file
-- `-mc all -ac` match all codes, but auto calibrate. greatly reduces noise
+- `-mc all -ac` match all status codes, but auto-calibrate. greatly reduces noise
 - set a custom bug bounty header (in case they need to request me to stop fuzzing)
 - output in csv format
 - limit the max time of the ffuf run
-- setting a custom user agent because ffuf is getting blocked more often
+- set a custom user agent because ffuf is getting blocked more often

 I particularly like my naming convention.
-It allows for auto-naming without passing in an output filename.
+It allows for auto-naming without typing an output filename each time.

 ffuf with my personal quickhits list: